tab1-web/faq/docs/signature/faq.md

 ### Clan Leave Cooldown
 - 1-day cooldown after leaving/kicked from clan
 - 1-day cooldown before clan can re-invite

+### Clan Oath

+For any reason you leave clan (either graduation from academy or leaving/kicked out) the armor gets de-equipped and you cannot equip it anymore.

+This is the moon knight's classic quest equivalent of a quest in C5, though not as good.

 ### Clan Leader Transfer
 Available in C5.